Venthe/gitea-helm-chart/docs/ha-setup.md

 This volume cannot be mounted by multiple pods.
 Hence, either a RWX volume is required or an external object storage (or both: storing the repositories on the RWX volume and the rest on the external object storage).

-You can use the built-in chart dependency `minio` via `minio.enabled` or configure an external `minio` instance yourself.
+To use `minio` you need to deploy and configure an external `minio` instance yourself.

-If you use the built-in `minio` dependency, you need to provide `gitea.config.storage.MINIO_BUCKET`, `gitea.config.storage.MINIO_LOCATION`, `gitea.config.storage.MINIO_ACCESS_KEY_ID` and `gitea.config.storage.MINIO_SECRET_ACCESS_KEY`.
-If you start out with a recent `minio`, be aware that "access key" and "secret acces key" have been renamed to "rootUser" and "rootPassword", respectively.

 To store packages in `minio`, you need to explicitly define `gitea.config."storage.packages".STORAGE_TYPE` as shown below.